qiuqiangkong/audioset_classification/README.md

 We convert the tensorflow type data to numpy data and stored in hdf5 file.
 The size of the dataset is 2.3 G. The hdf5 data can be downloaded here https://drive.google.com/open?id=0B49XSFgf-0yVQk01eG92RHg4WTA

 ## Run
-Users may optionaly choose Keras or pytorch as backend to run the code.
+Users may optionaly choose Keras or pytorch as backend in runme.sh to run the code.

-**./pytorch/keras/runme.sh**

-Or:

-**./pytorch/pytorch/runme.sh**
+**./runme.sh**

 ## Results
 <pre>